plugo/gatsby-starter-spectral/README.md

-# Paul Lugo UX Developer for Gallup
+# Paul Lugo UX Developer

 This site is built on a Gatsby.js V2 starter template based on Spectral by HTML5 UP and deployed via Netlify.